nhoizey/nicolas-hoizey.com/_posts/2017/01/12-how-much-data-should-my-service-worker-put-upfront-in-the-offline-cache/2017-01-12-how-much-data-should-my-service-worker-put-upfront-in-the-offline-cache.md

 *[WIP]: Work In Progress

+There is a user setting to "save data" in some browser, which activation adds a new HTTP header we can test in our Service Workers, as shown by Dean Hume in his post [Service Workers: Save your User's Data using the Save-Data Header](http://deanhume.com/home/blogpost/service-workers--save-your-users-data-using-the-save-data-header/10139), but I think most people that are not as tech savvy as us will never notice this setting, so it's obviously a nice to have, but it's not enough.

-It might be nicer to initially cache only the files needed to enhance the performance of the site and provide a clean offline fallback, then add the pages when they are visited, and provide the user with an option to cache the whole site, or part of it, for future offline browsing. **It would be less magical, indeed, but more respectful** of users with limited and/or costly data plans.
+So, it might be nicer to initially cache only the files needed to enhance the performance of the site and provide a clean offline fallback, then add the pages when they are visited, and provide the user with an option to cache the whole site, or part of it, for future offline browsing.

+**It would be less magical, indeed, but more respectful** of users with limited and/or costly data plans.

 I don't know if Jeremy thought about this or not, but I hope there will be some discussions around this in the community, because Service Workers give us a lot of power, that could be abused by people not aware of the damages it can cause, or even on purpose, just because it helps making websites faster.
 When [the average page is already more than 2 Mb](https://www.soasta.com/blog/page-bloat-average-web-page-2-mb/), we really have to be careful.